ircdocs/modern-irc/_includes/modern-appendix.md

 Indicates a PING or PONG message missing the originator parameter which is required by old IRC servers.
 Nowadays, this may be used by some servers when the PING `<token>` is empty.

+{% numericheader ERR_INPUTTOOLONG %}

+      "<client> :Input line was too long"

+Indicates a given line does not follow the specified size limits (512 bytes for the main section, 4094 or 8191 bytes for the tag section).

 {% numericheader ERR_UNKNOWNCOMMAND %}